grrvk/ItJimTask/Task1/README.md

 ## Run

-:exclamation: matplotlib uses TkAgg backend to open confusion matrix plot in a separate window
+:exclamation: to see confusion matrices when running pipeline with command-line - uncomment **matplotlib TkAgg**  in classifiers.py

 Clone the repository and install requirements